costajob/app-servers/README.md

 ```

 ##### Considerations
-As expected Rust proved to be a very fast languages, although Hyper footprint of external crates is not small.
+As expected Rust proved to be a very fast languages, although its memory consumption is larger than other binary-compiling languages.

 ##### Concurrency and parallelism
 As expected Rust makes use of every available cores.
-Memory consumption is higher than other binary-compiling languages.

 ### GO ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.